wp-plugins/powerpress/readme.txt

 * Use the Blubrry [Contact Us](http://www.blubrry.com/contact.php)  form
 * Blubrry [PowerPress Documentation](http://help.blubrry.com/blubrry-powerpress/)
 * Check out [PodcastFAQ.com](http://www.podcastfaq.com/) - everything you need to know about podcasting

+*PowerPress is developed and maintained by [Blubrry](http://www.blubrry.com), a podcasting company and community providing tools and resources for podcasters to measure, monetize, publish and host podcasts.
+Although we'd like you to become a member of [Blubrry](http://www.blubrry.com/createaccount.php), **no membership is required** to use this free open source podcasting plugin.*

 == Frequently Asked Questions ==